Pre-University/New Visions Pathways

 New Visions students have the potential to earn 9 college credits.*

 *Credits earned through special arrangements with SUNY Ulster.

 The schedule for New Visions students may vary according to the program, the district, and the internship sites being used.
 Internships are developed by an instructor with the goal of exposing students to as many career options in a given field as possible.

+Students interested in attending a Pre-University/New Visions program should see their guidance counselor at their home school district.
 The admissions process for New Visions is similar to the college admissions process.
 It also duplicates some aspects of an application for employment.
 Students seeking admission submit an application that includes two confidential references, a handwritten essay, and a high school transcript.
 They must also attend a personal interview.